 The first time the library is used you will be prompted for the WiFi details (SSID, password and two letter country code).
 These will then be stored in the file "wifi.cfg" for subsequent use.
 To change the access point used, delete this file.

-The filesystem images also include three example programs:
+The filesystem images also include four example programs:

 There is a built-in assembler for the ARM v6M instruction set as supported by the Pico.
 By default the assembler uses "Unified" syntax.
 However including the following pseudo-op